rejexx/Parkingspot_Vacancy/README.md

 Parkingspot_Vacancy
 ==============================

 Finding available parking spots using a camera and machine learning.
+This is my final capstone project for Springboard Data Science bootcamp course.

 Project Organization
 ------------